EU and Cuba to restart talks after cultural dispute

 The EU and Cuba began the negotiations in April last year to improve relations, part of a significant deepening of ties since the bloc lifted diplomatic sanctions in 2008.

 The talks remain delicate.
-People involved in preparing the talks told Reuters last year that Cuba was upset by an exhibition of photos of Cuba by a Lithuanian artist that had Havana's backing.
+People involved in preparing the talks told Reuters last year that Cuba was upset by an exhibition of photos of Cuba rby a Lithuanian artist that had Havana's backing.

 The exhibition was shown in Washington but Cuba did not approve of some of the people who attended its inauguration there, sources said.